 After finally catching her husband with that infamous sex tape of Ferdinand and the American actress Dovie Beams, Imelda used the recording to blackmail her husband into allowing her to do the things she wanted to do.
 She started building edifices with gusto, went into a buying spree getting 3 apartments in the Waldorf Astoria and paintings from Paris, and – if General Romulo was to be believed – plotted the 1983 assassination of Benigno Aquino Jr, while Marcos was trying to avoid near-death after his body rejected a kidney transplant (Imelda dismissed saying that the only thing that irritated her about Aquino was that “he talked too much.”)

 The mother’s political calculations was most evident as she explained why Ferdinand Jr (Bongbong) must become president.
 Imelda called it “destiny.”
-The son, however, knew he not be able to measure up to his father.
+The son, however, knew he would not be able to measure up to his father.

 Ferdinand Marcos Sr. finished law at the University of the Philippines, but Ferdinand Jr never earned a degree.
 Ferdinand Sr delivered his speeches extemporaneously, Ferdinand Jr had to read from a teleprompter when he declared his intention to run for the vice-presidency.